 * Remember you don’t have to explore everything in this lesson.
 Pick what interests you most.

-Even if you’ve been searching the Internet since the days of Gopher, Veronica, Archie and Jughead (Hello 1990!), there are always new search tools, tips and tricks to learn.
-It’s hard to keep up.
+Even if you’ve been searching the Internet since the days of Gopher, Veronica, Archie and Jughead (Hello 1992!), there are always new search tools, tips and tricks to learn.
+And it’s hard to keep up.
 So here’s your chance to dig deeper into tools you know well or branch out into some new ones.

 WEB SEARCH TOOLS

 What web search tools do you recommend to your students?
-Sure, many of us seem to turn to Google or Bing first.
-And teaching students the best ways to use Google and Bing is important.
+Sure, many of us seem to turn to the behemoth search tools like Google or Bing first.
+And certainly, teaching students the best ways to use Google and Bing is really useful and important.
 But there are other search tools that can help in any number of circumstances.
 Folks from our Cool Tools for School Facebook group suggested some of the following selections.
 Have other tools to share?
 Leave a comment below and/or write about them in your blog post.

 - DuckDuckGo: A search engine that doesn’t track what you’re searching.
 Try comparing results from DuckDuckGo and other search engines that track what you’re searching and customize the results.

-- Carrot Search – Has clustering features like instagrok.
-From your search results page, select the Clusters or Foam Tree options for visual display of results and concepts.
+- TIP: From your search results page, select the Clusters or Foam Tree options for visual display of results and concepts.